.DS Store: Purpose and location

 The file .DS_Store is created in any directory (folder) accessed by the Finder application, even on remote file systems mounted from servers that share files (for example, via Server Message Block (SMB) protocol or the Apple Filing Protocol (AFP)).
 Remote file systems, however, could be excluded by operating system settings (such as permissions).
 Although primarily used by the Finder, these files were envisioned as a more general-purpose store of metadata about the display options of folders, such as icon positions and view settings.
 For example, on Mac OS X 10.4 "Tiger" and later, the ".DS_Store" files contain the Spotlight comments of the folder's files.
 These comments are also stored in the extended file attributes, but Finder does not read those.

 In earlier Apple operating systems, Finder applications created similar files, but at the root of the volume being accessed, including on foreign file systems, collecting all settings for all files on the volume (instead of having separate files for each respective folder).

 Problems

-The complaints of many users prompted Apple to publish means to disable the creation of these files on remotely mounted network file systems.
+User complaints prompted Apple to publish means to disable the creation of these files on remotely mounted network file systems.
 Since macOS High Sierra (10.13), Apple delays the metadata gathering for .DS_Store for folders sorted alphanumerically to improve browsing speed.
 However, these instructions do not apply to local drives, including USB flash drives, although there are some workarounds.
 Before Mac OS X 10.5, .DS_Store files were visible on remote filesystems.